10175 Six Mile Cypress Parkway Suite 4, Fort Myers, Florida

 Pension

 The VA provides a pension to eligible wartime veterans in need of financial help.
-The benefit is tax-free and to receive it, a wartime service requirement must be met and the Veteran or spouse must be:
+To receive this tax-free benefit, a wartime service requirement must be met, and the veteran or spouse must be:

 • totally and permanently disabled; or